Press

 Monocle Radio

-Georgina Godwin sits down with Lucy Hannah, founder and director of Untold and its Write Afghanistan project, and Shekiba Habib, translator and journalist with the BBC Afghan service, to discuss My Pen Is the Wing of a Bird.
-Listen here.
+Georgina Godwin, broadcaster at Monocle Radio, sits down with Lucy Hannah, Untold Narratives director, and Shekiba Habib, translator and journalist with the BBC Afghan service, to discuss My Pen Is the Wing of a Bird (MacLehose Press, 2022).

 Intelligence Squared